-- 4.81 To ensure appointments are made in accordance with the procedure rules of the authority and approved establishments, grades and scale of pay and that adequate budget provision is available. - 4.82 To notify the Corporate Director Finance and Resources of all appointments, terminations or variations which may affect the pay or pension of an employee or former employee, in the form and to the timescale required by the Corporate Director Finance and Resources. - 4.83 To ensure that adequate and effective systems and procedures are operated, so that: - payments are only authorised to bona fide employees - payments are only made where there is a valid entitlement - conditions and contracts of employment are correctly applied - employees' names listed on the payroll are checked at regular intervals to verify accuracy and completeness. - 4.84 To send an up-to-date list of the names of officers authorised to sign records to the Corporate Director Finance and Resources, together with specimen signatures. - 4.85 To ensure that payroll transactions are processed only through the payroll system.
+4.81 To ensure appointments are made in accordance with the procedure rules of the authority and approved establishments, grades and scale of pay and that adequate budget provision is available.

+- 4.82 To notify the Director of Finance of all appointments, terminations or variations which may affect the pay or pension of an employee or former employee, in the form and to the timescale required by the Director of Finance. - 4.83 To ensure that adequate and effective systems and procedures are operated, so that: - payments are only authorised to bona fide employees - payments are only made where there is a valid entitlement - conditions and contracts of employment are correctly applied - employees' names listed on the payroll are checked at regular intervals to verify accuracy and completeness. - 4.84 To send an up-to-date list of the names of officers authorised to sign records to the Director of Finance, together with specimen signatures. - 4.85 To ensure that payroll transactions are processed only through the payroll system.
 Members of the Corporate Leadership Team should give careful consideration to the employment status of individuals employed on a self-employed consultant or subcontract basis.
-The HM Revenue and Customs applies a tight definition for employee status, and in cases of doubt, advice should be sought from the Corporate Director Finance and Resources.

-- 4.86 To certify travel and subsistence claims and other allowances.
+The HM Revenue and Customs applies a tight definition for employee status, and in cases of doubt, advice should be sought from the Director of Finance. - 4.86 To certify travel and subsistence claims and other allowances.
 Certification is taken to mean that journeys were authorised and expenses properly and necessarily incurred, and that allowances are properly payable by the authority, ensuring that cost-effective use of travel arrangements is achieved.
-Due consideration should be given to tax implications and that the Corporate Director Finance and Resources is informed where appropriate. - 4.87 To ensure that the Corporate Director Finance and Resources is notified of the details of any employee benefits in kind, to enable full and complete reporting within the income tax self-assessment system. - 4.88 To ensure that all appropriate payroll documents are retained and stored for the defined period in accordance with the document retention schedule.
+Due consideration should be given to tax implications and that the Director of Finance is informed where appropriate. - 4.87 To ensure that the Director of Finance is notified of the details of any employee benefits in kind, to enable full and complete reporting within the income tax self-assessment system. - 4.88 To ensure that all appropriate payroll documents are retained and stored for the defined period in accordance with the document retention schedule.